Systematic Review on Learning-based Spectral CT: DECT and PCCT Systems

 The dual-source \ac{DECT} scanner was first introduced in 2005~\cite{Flohr2006-ol}, which is featured by two source-detector systems orthogonally arranged in the same gantry to acquire the low- and the high-energy scan simultaneously.
 Although the 90-degree phase shift between the two scans creates a slight temporal offset, the two X-ray sources can select independent X-ray energy spectra to optimize the spectral separation for material differentiation in the data and/or image domains.

-A dual-layer detector or a combination of two detector layers of scintillation material is also a good solution for \ac{DECT}~\cite{Vlassenbroek2010,Gabbai2015-wm}.
+A dual-layer detector or a combination of two detector layers of scintillation material is also a good solution for \ac{DECT}~\cite{Carmi05,Vlassenbroek2010,philips-dual-layer,Gabbai2015-wm}.
 In this approach, low- and high-energy datasets are collected simultaneously by the two detector layers with perfect spatial alignment and excellent synchronicity.
 This advantage simplifies direct data-domain material decomposition.

 Fast \ac{kVp}-switching \ac{DECT} is yet another technology that uses a highly specialized X-ray generator that can rapidly switch the tube voltage between low- and high-\ac{kVp} settings during data acquisition.
-The first commercially available fast \ac{kVp}-switching \ac{DECT} scanner (GE~Discovery~CT750~HD) is capable of changing the tube voltage for each projection angle, so that each low and high-\ac{kVp} projection can be obtained almost simultaneously.
+The first commercially available fast \ac{kVp}-switching \ac{DECT} scanner (GE~Discovery~CT750~HD) is capable of changing the tube voltage for each projection angle, so that each low- and high-\ac{kVp} projection can be obtained almost simultaneously.
 The material decomposition can then be performed in the data domain.
+A similar design has been reported in \cite{Li-MeV-DECT-2018} where the authors have utilized a linear accelerator as X-ray source to generate rapid switching electron pulses of 6~MeV and 9~MeV respectively.
+This has resulted in an experimental MeV~\ac{DECT} system that has been developed to perform cargo container inspection.
 Another type of fast \ac{kVp}-switching \ac{DECT} scanner has recently been introduced (Canon Aquilion ONE/PRISM)~\cite{Canon-kv-switching} that switches the tube voltage less frequently, allowing it to acquire the same energy from multiple successive projection angles.
 This design simplifies tube current modulation, making dose balancing at the two energy levels less complex.
 Along with the fast \ac{kVp}-switching process, there is also a grating-based method that can help improve data acquisition~\cite{Xi2017}.
 In this method, an X-ray filter that combines absorption and filtering gratings is placed between the source and the patient.
 The gratings move relative to each other and are synchronized with the tube switching process to avoid spectral correlation.
 Simulation studies have shown improved spectral information with reduced motion-induced artifacts.